-Learn the arts of science and nursing that prepares tomorrow's nurses to meet societal healthcare needs in a variety of settings.
+Learn science and nursing and be prepared to meet societal healthcare needs in a variety of settings.

 Our graduates excel - averaging over 95% pass rate